lbarnes86/Burger/README.md

 ## Description

->This
+>This Burger app allows you to create and add a burger, devour, and delete from the list.

 ## Usage

 ```
-In this application, the user can add, view, and delete
+In this application, the user can add, view, and delete a burger from the working app

 ```